 You probably know several of your friends or folks who’ve made this shift by purchasing an electric vehicle.
 If you’re the typical EV owner, then you must be proud of your new ride.
-Most owners said that electric vehicles are quiet, smooth, and efficient.
-And the best part is you don’t have to drop by the gas station to refuel.
+Most owners say that electric vehicles are quiet, smooth, and efficient.
+And the best part is you don’t have to drop by the petrol station to refuel.

 These attributes, are more, are the benefits of having an electric car.
 And what makes it even better is that you can recharge your electric vehicle from the comfort of your home while you are sleeping.
 So you will need a home electric vehicle charge point.

 How Can I Install a Home Electric Vehicle Charger at Home?

 The answer to such a question is both simple and complicated.
 First of all, you need to determine the type of charge point you need.
 This will depend on your car and home’s energy supply.
 We will discuss more of this in the types of electric vehicle charging stations.

 What types of electric vehicle charging stations are there?

 There are three basic types of electric vehicle charging stations.
 They range from basic and simple to more complex than you would ever contemplate installing in your home garage.

 Level 1 charging stations are the simplest among the three types.
 These types generally come upon the purchase of an electric vehicle.
 These charging cables get a basic home electrical current of 110-120 volts AC and many just plug into the standard wall socket with a common three-prong plug.